 Excessive absences from practicum and/or seminar may result in a failed grade.
 Any absence from the practicum must be reported to the agency and the Bachelor of Social Work office (668-8845) or the Practicum Coordinator (668-8746) prior to the day to be missed or the morning of the day to be missed in the case of illness or bereavement.
-Students in SW 348 are required to make up the missed time and complete the 225 hour requirement.
+Students must meet the 475 hour requirement.